SebastianWaltilla/ITHS-Course-8-ComplexJava-EE8-Lab2/README.md

 # PlayerData API

-This API stores players in temporary H2 database while running.
+This API stores players in temporary entityManager while running.
 Im trying this using Payara 5.2020.5.

 ## POST player